codefresh-io/docs.codefresh.io/_docs/docker-registries/cfcr-deprecation.md

 ### Summary of actions and results of migration phase B

-Here is a summary of customer actions at the end of 15th April 2020
+Here is a summary of customer actions at the end of 1st July 2020

 * Setup a default registry in your Codefresh account for the registry that is used in push steps as well as caching
 * Decide if you want your build steps to push automatically to the default registry or not
 * Make sure that all your APIs calls or Codefresh CLI invocations mention images with an explicit Docker registry prefix

-## Phase C Migration actions until 1st May 2020
+## Phase C Migration actions until 15th July 2020

 At this phase, the private Codefresh registry will become readonly.
 Pipelines will be able to pull from it, but all pushes are disallowed.